heyjianjing/linear_algebra/README.md

 `la_14`
 * Find orthonormal basis for set of vectors (independent or not)
 * General Gram-Schmidt procedure
 * Sequentially determine whether each vector in the set can be expressed as a linear combination of vectors that precede it

+`la_15`
+* QR and full QR decomposition
+* Relationship among four subspaces of a matrix through QR
+* Bessel's inequality